-Gaining eligibility
+Gaining Eligibility

 A student who gains eligibility is one who was previously ineligible for some reason.
-In general, a student who gains eligibility may receive Pell Grant, TEACH Grant, and Campus-Based funds for the entire payment period and Direct Loan funds for the period of enrollment in which they become eligible.
+In general, a student who gains eligibility may receive Pell Grant, TEACH Grant, and Campus-Based program funds for the entire payment period and Direct Loan funds for the period of enrollment in which they become eligible (unless they have regained eligibility through satisfying the requirements of SAP, in which case eligibility is only regained from the beginning of the payment period).

-A student is eligible for Pell Grant, TEACH Grant, and Campus-Based aid for the entire award year, not just the payment period, in which they become eligible by meeting the requirements for citizenship (including becoming an eligible noncitizen) or having a valid Social Security number.
+A student is eligible for Pell Grant, TEACH Grant, and Campus-Based aid for the entire award year, not just the payment period, in which they become eligible by meeting the requirements for citizenship, including becoming an eligible noncitizen, or having a valid Social Security number.

-Normally (i.e. not through the "Fresh Start" initiative), when a student regains Title IV eligibility after a loan default, the borrower regains Title IV grant eligibility beginning with the payment period in which the default was resolved and regains Direct Loan eligibility beginning with the period of enrollment in which the default was resolved.
-For more on regaining eligibility via "Fresh Start," see the Losing Eligibility section below.
+Normally (i.e. not through the Fresh Start initiative), when a student regains Title IV eligibility after a loan default, the borrower regains Title IV grant eligibility beginning with the payment period in which the default was resolved and regains Direct Loan eligibility beginning with the period of enrollment in which the default was resolved.
+For more on regaining eligibility via Fresh Start, see the Resolving Default Status section in Chapter 3.

 To illustrate how students can gain eligibility, we can look at two hypothetical students, Roy and Leon.
-Roy enrolls in a one-year certificate program at Carver University.
-Carver won't officially admit Roy before he provides an academic transcript from his previous school, but it lets him start classes in the fall.
-Carver receives Roy's transcript after he's attended for a month and officially admits him.
-He's still in his first payment period when admitted, so he can receive Pell and Campus-Based funds for his entire period of enrollment.
+Roy enrolls in a one-year certificate program.
+The school won't officially admit Roy before he provides an academic transcript from his previous school, but it lets him start classes in the fall.
+The school receives Roy's transcript after he's attended for a month and officially admits him.
+He's still in his first payment period when admitted, so he can receive Pell Grants and Campus-Based funds for his entire period of enrollment.
 The school can also use the program length of one year as the period of enrollment for which Roy can receive a loan.

 Leon is finishing his senior year in high school; his classes end June 4.
-He decides to start classes in the winter at Carver on January 11.
+He decides to start classes in the winter term at college on January 11.
 The second payment period begins on May 17.
-Leon isn't eligible for aid when he first starts classes at Carver.
-However, when he becomes eligible after June 4, Carver can disburse Pell and Campus-Based funds to Leon retroactively for the current payment period that started on May 17 (but not for the payment period that started in January) and a Direct Loan for the current period of enrollment, which does include the payment period that began in January.
+Leon isn't eligible for aid when he first starts classes.
+However, when he becomes eligible after June 4, the school can disburse Pell Grants and Campus-Based funds to Leon retroactively for the current payment period that started on May 17 (but not for the payment period that started in January) and a Direct Loan for the current period of enrollment, which does include the payment period that began in January.

-Losing eligibility
+Losing Eligibility